WWWalker's Outsourcing

 - For offsite work to succeed, it meant a steep learning curve for the customer over time but the benefits would be huge for both of us in flexibility and leverage power which few customers had time or money to do.
 Hence we gave up on this idea and do our own work the entire time on the customer's site so the job is done on time otherwise the customer stuffs around because they are not up to speed with technology and everyone suffers.

 - Not being bound to a location but using the Internet heavily gives us the edge on our fixed-address competitors.
-However sometimes we have to be bound if we are to make any serious money.
+However sometimes we have to be bound if we are to make any serious money and this can mean hit and miss attempts at marketing on the ground to gain marketshare.

 - Technical knowledge helps us survive financial attacks